AndrikSeeger/RealTimeDrivingDynamics/README.md

 ## ⚙️ Overview

 **RealTimeDrivingDynamics** is a high-efficiency, real-time ECU-style embedded system running on a Teensy 4.1 microcontroller.
-Designed for precise vehicle dynamics analysis, it uses **hardware interrupts** and **direct memory access (DMA)** to sample and log high-frequency sensor data with minimal latency.
+Designed for precise vehicle dynamics analysis, it uses **hardware interrupts** and **direct memory access** to sample and log high-frequency sensor data with minimal latency.

 ## ✨ Key Features